Title

 • Procedure codes, primary and all secondary procedure codes reported to RFA (including coding methodology)

-• AHRQ (Agency for Health Care Research and Quality) broad level diagnostic categories
+• AHRQ CCS broad level diagnostic categories

-• AHRQ detailed diagnostic categories
+• AHRQ CCS detailed diagnostic categories

-• Primary expected payer classification (i.e., Medicare, Medicaid, TriCare, Worker’s Compensation, Commercial, HMO, Self-pay, Indigent and Other)
+• Primary expected payer classification (i.e., Medicare, Medicaid, TRICARE, Worker’s Compensation, Commercial, HMO, Self-pay, Indigent, and Other)

 • Charges by summary revenue codes